-Earlier this year my husband and I spent an incredible month in Mexico, exploring Tulum, Cobá, Playa del Carmen, Cancún, Querétaro, and Mexico City.
-We were able to see so many beautiful places, eat lots of incredible food, meet some wonderful people, and went on some incredible adventures.
+Earlier this year, my husband and I spent an incredible month in Mexico, exploring Tulum, Cobá, Playa del Carmen, Cancún, Querétaro, and Mexico City.
+We were able to see so many beautiful places, eat lots of incredible food, meet some wonderful people, and go on some incredible adventures.
 We snorkeled in cenotes, climbed Mayan pyramids, ate dinners overlooking the jungle during thunderstorms, kayaked in the ocean, and relaxed on pristine, white sand beaches under the Caribbean sun.
 One of my favorite places, other than Tulum, was Mexico City.
 The colorful clash between people clinging to their cultural heritage while simultaneously trying to celebrate it and share it with the world, and the ever-growing number of soaring skyscrapers and other symptoms of modern society made Mexico City a place unlike anywhere else I’ve ever been.

 Read about How to Avoid Getting Sick in Mexico, here.

 How to Get to Mexico City

 Mexico City Airport (MEX) is one of the busiest airports in the world, and if you’re a frequent traveler, chances are you’ll have a flight routed through MEX at some point.